KenKundert/nestedtext/doc/comments.rst

 so the keymap exposes only header, leading, trailing, and footer comments.
 The *inline* name is a convenience for describing where the comments are found in the source; it is not a distinct stored type.

+A comment found *within* a multi-line value lands in the corresponding ``trailing`` slot (``value_trailing`` for a comment between ``>`` lines, ``key_trailing`` for a comment between the fragments of a multi-line key).
+If such a comment's source indent is not already deeper than the value's column, the loader bumps its ``indent`` by one default tabstop so that a later re-load classifies it under the same slot rather than -- because of the indent-based partition rules -- as a leading comment on the next sibling or as a footer at end-of-file.

 Comment Order